Everything You Need to Know

 Can I retake the test?

-Since the Professional Learning Indicator (PLI) is a dynamic assessment system, one can issue a second and third assessment online anytime.
+Since the Professional Learning Indicator (PLI Test) is a dynamic assessment system, one can issue a second and third assessment online anytime.
 However, candidates are usually given only a single attempt to successfully pass the test.

 Do incorrect answers count?